Shaadalam9/shuttle-boarding/README.md

 ## Citation
 If you use the code or data for academic work please cite the following paper:

-> Alam, M. S., Subramanian, T., Martens, M., Remlinger, W., & Bazilinskyy, P. (2024).
+> Alam, M. S., Subramanian, T., Martens, M., Remlinger, W., & Bazilinskyy, P. (2024, September).
 From A to B with Ease: User-Centric Interfaces for Shuttle Buses.
-Adjunct Proceedings of the 16th International Conference on Automotive User Interfaces and Interactive Vehicular Applications (AutoUI).
-Stanford, CA, USA.
+In Adjunct Proceedings of the 16th International Conference on Automotive User Interfaces and Interactive Vehicular Applications (pp. 111-116).
+Stanford, CA, USA. https://doi.org/10.1145/3641308.3685033

 ## Usage of the code